AIU Financial Aid Guide

 The Free Application for Federal Student Aid, more commonly known as the FAFSA®, is the single application needed to apply for all sources of federal aid.

-Students are considered dependent or independent for financial aid purposes based on criteria established by Congress.
+Students are considered dependent or independent for financial aid purposes based on criteria established by Congress, and must provide information from any necessary contributors, to determine your eligibility.
 For example, students who are under the age of 24, single, have no dependents and are not veterans are typically considered dependent for financial aid purposes.

-Dependent students are required to have parents provide financial information on the FAFSA in order to determine eligibility for the various federal aid programs.
+Dependent students are required to have parent(s) as contributors, who consent to provide financial information on the FAFSA in order to determine eligibility for the various federal aid programs.
 Check with the financial aid office to determine your dependency status if you are unsure.

 A grant is free money and usually does not have to be repaid.
 Loans are borrowed money and must always be repaid regardless of whether you complete the program or are unsatisfied with your educational experience.
 Failure to replay your loans can result in serious consequences and negatively impact your ability to obtain credit in the future.